 Market value is the price that an interested, informed, but not desperate buyer would be willing to pay and an interested, informed, but not desperate seller would be willing to accept on the open market assuming a reasonable period of time for an agreement to arise.

-Sentimental Value is the inflated opinion of your homes value.
+Define sentimental values is the inflated opinion of the value of your home.

-It is very hard to be objective about what to list your home at because of your emotional attachment to it.
-Unfortunately many homes today are listed at sentimental value.
+It is very hard to be objective about what to list your home because of your emotional attachment to it.
+Unfortunately many homes today are listed at sentimental value in valuation.
 This happens because many sellers list their homes based on what they want to hear rather than what they need to here.
 The difference for some agents can be the difference in getting your listing or not.

 Here are the benefits of having a pre-listing Appraisal completed by an Appraiser before listing with a real estate sales expert.